ChimpGamer/UltimateMobCoins/README.md

 # UltimateMobCoins

-UltimateMobCoins is a open-source paper 1.19 & 1.20 only MobCoin plugin.
+UltimateMobCoins is a open-source paper/folia 1.19 & 1.20 only MobCoin plugin.
 It is built to be fully customizable with many features.
 Check out the features list down below.

 ## Features
 - Fully customizable menus
-- Shop Item Stock
+- Highly customizable integrated shop system.
 - Configurable per-mob drop chances and coin amounts with range and decimal support
 - SQLite, MySQL and MariaDB support
 - Withdrawable MobCoins (Change mobcoins into a physical item and redeem them)